-New European legislation will regulate the provision of, contribution to and use of a wider set of benchmarks.
+New European legislation will regulate the provision of, contribution to and use of a wide set of benchmarks.

 What is considered a benchmark